-The subjects occupy a rural position within the village of Kingsford on the outskirts of the town of Stewarton, which is around two miles distant, where most main amenities can be found.
-Surrounding residential properties are of mixed age and style and neighbouring land is mainly agricultural.
+The subjects are located within the semi-rural village of Kingsford, around two miles from the nearest town of Stewarton, where most main amenities can be found.
+Surrounding residential properties are of mixed age and style.

-At the time of inspection the property was found to be in a condition requiring renovation, repair and renewal.
-The works required include upgrading to the fabric, services and fittings of the property.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of maintenance and repair are required.
+Elements of the property are aging and likely to require attention.